fallahn/xygine/Demo/readme.md

 to a single layer when the map is loaded and will always appear behind other game sprites.

-One object layer named 'solid'.
-Rectangular objects placed on this layer mark out solid map geometry which cannot be passed through.
-Other shapes are ignored.
+One object layer named 'geometry'.
+Objects placed on this layer must be rectangular, with the exception of crates (see below).
+Other shapes will automatically be converted to rectangles using their bounding boxes.

-One object layer named 'teleport'.
-This doesn't necessarily have to have any objects placed on it, but when there are they should be rectangular and be evenly spaced top and bottom.
-Maps with teleport objects in them also have bonus power ups enabled.

-One object layer named 'platform'.
-This layer should contain only rectangular objects (other types are ignored) which become one-way platforms.
+The maps directory contains a file called objecttypes.xml which can be loaded into Tiled to define the needed object types.
+These are:

+* platform - One way platforms which can be passed through from below
+* solid - used to create impassable geometry, and ought to be used around the 4 edges of the map
+* teleport - these are used to teleport game entities from the bottom to the top of the map and vice versa.
+Attempting to place these closer together than the top and bottom edges of the map will cause incorrect behaviour.
+* crates - which can also be placed as object tiles to aid visual placement.
+Crates have a boolean property 'explosive' which when set to 'true' causes the crate to explode when it is destroyed.

+Maps require at least one solid type object and one platform type and will fail to load if these are not found.
+Teleport and crate types are optional.

 One object layer named 'spawn'.
 This contains objects which define the points where enemies are spawned after the map is loaded.
 The objects should be named for the enemy to spawn, currently these are:

-* whirlybob
+* whirlybob - the blue bird
-* clocksy
+* clocksy - a walking bush
-* balldock
+* balldock - a gurning orange chum
-* squatmo
+* squatmo - also known as the Nightmare Booger.

 Other names are ignored.

-An optional object layer named 'crates' can exist for placing crate objects in a map.
-Objects must be named 'crate', with an optional property 'explosive' which should be a boolean, set to true if the crate should explode on destruction.
+The object type is irrelevant as the game only loads the positions.
+Object tiles may be used to help aid in visual design.

 Finally, maps have an optional property `round_time` which is a floating point value, in seconds, that defines how long the map will run before the